lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 file, let's create the geometry part build file for the single element model.

-The following sections of this tutorial will introduce four software-engineering practices that are paramount to building an EABM.
+The following sections of this tutorial will introduce four software-engineering practices that match the build system philosophy.
 These concepts will be presented sequentially, starting with familiar Python code, and adding in the following:

 1. Protecting your code within a :meth:`main` function